uabrami/validator/README.md

 ## App Features
- - As users type in password input, a section underneath the input keeps track of the met requirements.
+ - As users type in their new password, the section below will show which validation requirements are met.
  - At any time, the user can click the "submit" button.
-If the password provided meets all the requirements, a confirmation message will appear.
-Otherwise, an error message will appear and prompt the user to try a new password.
+If the password provided meets all the requirements, a green confirmation message will appear.
+Otherwise, a red error message will appear and prompt the user to try a new password.
  - Users may view their password text by clicking the "Show" checkbox.
 If the checkbox is unchecked, the password will be hidden.